Start of Main Content

 Hospice care is for patients who are expected to have six months or less to live.
 It focuses on comfort, not cure, and often includes care in the patient’s home or a specialized facility.
 Palliative care, by contrast, can be provided at any stage of a serious illness and may include treatments aimed at improving quality of life while continuing to treat the illness.

 At Definitive Healthcare, we leverage data to deliver critical insights into the U.S. healthcare market, including hospice organizations.
-Using data from our LongTermCareView product, we’ve compiled a list of the U.S. states with the most and least number of hospice organizations.
+Using data from our ClinicView product, we’ve compiled a list of the U.S. states with the most and least number of hospice organizations.
+In this analysis, we only looked at active hospice organizations and excluded hospice corporations.

 How many hospice organizations are there in the U.S.?

-According to our data, there are 8,514 active hospice organizations in the U.S. These organizations operate in various settings, from small rural communities to large metropolitan areas, ensuring patients from all walks of life can access essential end-of-life care.
+According to our data, there are more than 9,000 active hospice organizations in the U.S. These organizations operate in various settings, from small rural communities to large metropolitan areas, ensuring patients from all walks of life can access essential end-of-life care.

 The distribution of hospice organizations across the U.S. varies greatly.
 Some states, due to their large populations or healthcare infrastructure, have significantly more hospice organizations than others.
 Using our data, we’ve pulled a list of states with the most hospice organizations.